Overview

 After your first appointment with your doctor, you should have a better understanding of what PV is and how you can manage it.

-Research has shown that the expected life span with PV changes depending on certain factors.
-According to a recent, multi-center study, being 67 years old or older, having a high white blood cell count (along with a high red blood cell count), and having had a blood clot in the past all lowers life expectancy.
+Research has shown that the expected life span with PV changes depending on certain factors, such as being an older adult, having a high white blood cell count (along with a high red blood cell count), and having had a blood clot in the past.

 Here are some questions about your particular disease and treatment plan that you may want to ask: